SSG Summer Studentships

 - The student and supervisor must submit a report of up to 2500 words describing their results within 6 weeks of project completion.
 This report may be published on the SSG and RSC websites, and appear in newsletters and other media circulated by the SSG and related groups.
 The report must be produced within the time frame allotted by the committee; delayed receipt of this report will negatively affect any future funding applications submitted to the committee by the student and/or supervisor

 - On receipt of the report, delayed publication (e.g. so as not to prejudice journal submission) can be negotiated, but the report must be presented within the time frame outlined by the SSG

 - The financial support provided by the RSC SSG must be acknowledged in all presentations/publications resulting from the research conducted during the studentship

-Applicants will be informed of the committee’s decision by Friday, April 6th 2018.
+Applicants are usually informed of the committee’s decision by mid-April.